• About

 Mineral resources, another dormant asset, lie buried beneath the soil of the South West.
 From granite to kaolin, from limestone to gold, the region is richly endowed.

-Let this Commission become the new ligament of unity, the engine of prosperity, and the altar of a renewed South West vision.
+Let this South West Development Commission become the new ligament of unity, the engine of prosperity, and the altar of a renewed South West vision.
 Let it rekindle the fire of collaboration and coordinated action that once made our region the envy of the continent.
 The South West must not compete against itself.
 It must compete with the world.

 *Barr.
 Ojo-Lanre, Esq., a Tourism Diplomat, Development Advocate, Media Strategist, and Director-General, Ekiti State Bureau of Tourism Development, sent this piece,